-Springtime means that the waters are warming and that in turn draws the fish to the shorelines for those warmer temperature waters as well as they start getting prepared for the coming spawn.
-Structure objects in the shallow waters are heat absorbers from the sun’s rays and these areas warm that much more quickly as well.
+Springtime and spinnerbaits, this is something we love to hear!
+The waters are warming and that in turn draws the fish to the shorelines for those warmer temperature waters as well as they start getting prepared for the coming spawn.
+Structure objects in shallow waters are heat absorbers from the sun’s rays and these areas warm that much more quickly as well.

 Certain areas hold more fish than others and finding these locations needs to be done quickly and effectively for having a good day on the water.
 One way to cover these different areas is to fish different-looking areas with a spinnerbait.